How laboratory patterns, temperature, complement, and clonality converge

 Sample handling and laboratory interference: an invisible diagnostic pitfall

 Cold agglutinins can interfere with routine blood counts if samples are allowed to cool before analysis.
 In some cases, visible clumping in the collection tube that resolves after warming is itself the first diagnostic clue.
-This pre-analytical issue can distort results and delay diagnosis.32
+This pre-analytical issue can distort results and delay diagnosis.
+Specific artifacts include:31

 - red cell agglutination may falsely lower RBC count